jlafosse/jquery-hijack/README.md

 Example 4
 =============
 This example shows how to use the onSuccess & onError callbacks.
-In this example the content of a successfull response will be loaded into a 3rd party modal popup.
+In this example the content of a successfull response will be loaded into a 3rd party popup plugin.

     <div id="ex4">
         <p>Lorem Ipsum...</p>